readable111/Crop-Hero/MPM/mpm.md

 ![Search Bar in Dropdown Mode](./images/Screenshot%202024-08-30%20090816.png "Dropdown Mode")
 ![Search Bar in Modal Mode](./images/Screenshot%202024-08-30%20091416.png "Modal Mode")

+### Code Validation <a name="a"></a>
+*Author: Daniel*

+(basically run test suite, montly)

+### App Compatibility Audit <a name="a"></a>
+*Author: Daniel*

+(annual, check libs & OS & lang & db, OS updates normally released in 3rd quarter so plan for the same) (bare min. as Apple and Google remove apps not updated in past 2-3yrs and that can't handle newer versions after some time)

+### Security Validation <a name="a"></a>
+*Author: Daniel*

+(vul check, cert check, input validation test, maybe MITM/encryption check, quarterly)

+### Performance and Availability Monitoring <a name="a"></a>
+*Author: Daniel*

+(quarterly)

+### Updating the Design & Enhancing Features <a name="a"></a>
+*Author: Daniel*

+(quarterly)

+    > start by reading through your app reviews on Google Play and App Store talk to your customer service team and others who directly interface with the people using your app implement a process so your team can save any app feedback that comes through Conducting in-app surveys to gather user feedback directly within the application.
+    Levying user testing sessions, encouraging users to share their app experience and issues.
+    Asking for user ratings and reviews on app stores.
+    Using social media platforms, like Facebook, Instagram and Twitter.
+    Participating in community platforms like Reddit, Discord, and Slack.
+    Implementing feedback forms on your app landing page.
+    Monitoring customer support enquiries for common issues faced by users.

+### Fixing Bugs & Crashes <a name="a"></a>
+*Author: Daniel*

+(daily/weekly)

 ## Troubleshooting <a name="trblsht"></a>
 Assumes that you are using a Windows OS